Winter Concert 2018

 Two or three years ago we took the challenge of performing Elgar's 1st symphony, and a great success it was.
 Many of you asked when we would do the second, and while you may have had to wait, you need wait no longer.
-It is the huge symphony in this November's concert.
+Symphony No 2 in Eb is in this November's concert.

 Despite the football it was a great joy to see so many of our supporters present on the 7th july - and thankyou all so much for the amazing positive and encouraging feedback for the music chosen.
 Come September, rehearsals for this next concert will be well underway, and if you haven't already put it in your diaries please feel free to do so now.